griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Compare variant results to another list of orthogonal variants**

 In some cases you might know other variants you are expecting to find in your datat.
-If you specify that variant file in your YAML duirng for your pipeline runs, check if the variant was also called by the immuno pipeline.
-This status is automatically provided in the “VALIDATED” column in the `variants.final.annotated.tsv` file produced by the immuno pipeline.
+If you specify that variant file in your YAML for your pipeline runs, check if the variant was also called by the ImmunoNX pipeline.
+This status is automatically provided in the “VALIDATED” column in the `variants.final.annotated.tsv` file produced by the ImmunoNX pipeline.
 The orthogonal variants validation status is also automatically incorporated into the Neoantigen Candidates review spreadsheet.

 ### IGV Review

 You can SMB mount to obtain access to the case data files on your local computer and create an IGV session with the following 6 components in order:
-1. Final somatic variant VCF from immuno pipeline (annotated.expression.vcf.gz)
+1. Final somatic variant VCF from ImmunoNX pipeline (annotated.expression.vcf.gz)
-2. CLE variant VCF (annotated_filtered.vcf.gz.commented.gz.commented.gz)
-3. Normal exome DNA alignments (normal.cram)
+2. Normal exome DNA alignments (normal.cram)
-4. Tumor exome DNA alignments (tumor.cram)
+3. Tumor exome DNA alignments (tumor.cram)
-5. Tumor RNA-seq alignments (rnaseq/alignments/MarkedSorted.bam)
+4. Tumor RNA-seq alignments (rnaseq/alignments/MarkedSorted.bam)
-6. Ensembl v 105 transcript annotations (Homo_sapiens.GRCh 38.
-105 .sorted.coding.gtf)
+5. Ensembl v105 transcript annotations ([Homo_sapiens.GRCh38.105.sorted.coding.gtf](https://ftp.ensembl.org/pub/release-105/gtf/homo_sapiens/Homo_sapiens.GRCh38.105.gtf.gz))

 Save the session file for others to use.
 Use this session to perform the following specific review activities and make note of the findings in the candidate review spreadsheet.